Skip to primary navigation Skip to content Skip to footer

 Festivals & Events

-A great festival taking up Hampden Park Stadium each year, it offers an incredible array of tastings, talks and events for the whisky lover to enjoy.
+• Glasgow Whisky Festival: This great festival takes over Hampden Park Stadium each year and offers an incredible array of tastings, talks, and events for whisky lovers.

-Another pearl of Glasgow, usually taking place in old warehouses, it’s a fantastic and vibrant event combining live music, exhibitors and delicious food.
+• National Whisky Festival: Another pearl of Glasgow usually takes place in an old warehouse (The SWG3).
+It’s a fantastic and vibrant event that combines live music, exhibitors, and delicious food.

-An Edinburgh staple for whisky lovers, it usually takes place at Surgeon’s hall, giving you the chance to wander around one of the city’s historic buildings whilst sipping on some delicious tasters.
+• Edinburgh Whisky Festival: An Edinburgh staple for whisky lovers, it usually takes place at the Murrayfield Stadium, allowing you to wander around the venue whilst sipping on some delicious tasters.

-This is a relatively new festival which takes place in March in Cupar – but have a look at the happenings around all the other whisky places in Fife over that weekend!
-A fresh and independent festival with a lot to offer.
+• Fife Whisky Festival: This is a relatively new festival that takes place in March in Cupar—but have a look at the happenings around all the other whisky places in Fife over the weekend!
+It’s a fresh and independent festival with a lot to offer.

 Whisky journey top tip #4: Dress to impress (the weather and the warehouse!)